 An individual retiring sometime between 1999-2002 owning a similarly broad and diversified portfolio of stocks would have likely seen negative real returns over the following decade (that is, after inflation, no return on investment).
 Under certain ongoing withdrawal scenarios, this could have been dangerous.
 The particular concern here is what is known as “sequence of return” risk, or the effect of continuous withdrawals from a stock portfolio during periods of low or negative returns.

-To be clear, this risk doesn’t apply to individuals who are not yet making withdrawals from their investments (and will not be soon).
+To be clear, this risk does not apply to individuals who are not yet making withdrawals from their investments (and will not be soon).
 In fact, sometimes the opposite is true; if one is making consistent, regular contributions to their investments, short-term declines in the value of the investment portfolio can improve long-term return rates.
 However, those making withdrawals are of course in an opposite situation and cannot enjoy such benefits.
 Retirees must therefore yield some additional caution.

 Several studies have tested the impact that differing return sequences can have on retirees.
-To the surprise of many, it turns out that retirees aren’t particularly sensitive to retiring in a bad year.
+To the surprise of many, it turns out that retirees are not particularly sensitive to retiring in a bad year.
 If returns revert to average shortly after, one bad starting year was generally not problematic.
 This is partially explained by a retiree’s ability to draw from the more conservative portion of their portfolio (typically bonds) when the remaining portion (stocks) was performing poorly.

 However, the results show that retiring in a decade of poor returns can have a large, negative impact on overall retirement safety.
 Such conclusions may remind us of John Maynard Keynes’ famous quip that the “long run is a misleading guide to current affairs.
 In the long run we are all dead.”
 In the context of a retirement portfolio with regular withdrawals, long-term return averages may not accurately reflect the returns received by a retiree making withdrawals regularly.
 This is because there may not be a large enough portfolio remaining after the first ten years to benefit from a return to long-term averages.
 It is important to note that, over the last century, a balanced portfolio delivered negative real returns over a 10 year period approximately 15% of the time.